dli7319/pixelpie-python/README.md

 # pixelpie-python

 A GPU-accelerated poisson-disk sampling algorithm.
-This is a cython wrapper around https://github.com/salivian/pixelpie.
+This is a cython wrapper around https://github.com/salivian/pixelpie which has been modified to use EGL.

 ## Installation

-* Make sure opengl, glfw, and cuda things are installed.
+* Make sure opengl, and cuda are installed.
 * Run `pip install "git+https://github.com/dli7319/pixelpie-python"`

 ## Usage